cldf/cldfbench/README.md

 ### Commands

-A python package can provide additional subcommands to be run from `cldfbench`.
+A python package (or a dataset) can provide additional subcommands to be run from `cldfbench`.
 For more info see the [`commands.README`](src/cldfbench/commands/README.md).